MysteryPancake/Houdini-OpenCL/README.md

 ## SOP: Volume Curve Subtraction

-Friedrich on Discord wanted to find the fastest way to subtract a curve from an SDF.
+Friedrich on Discord wanted to find a fast way to subtract a curve from an SDF.

 <img src="./images/sdf_subtract_curve.png?raw=true" width="600">